 2. First contact

-Next, we reach out to foundations that publish their phone number or email address, making sure your nonprofit is a good fit and clarifying any questions we have.
+Next, we reach out to foundations that publish their phone number or email address.
+We discuss whether your nonprofit is a good fit with the grantmaker and clarify any questions we have.
 Some foundations specifically say, “Don’t contact us,” so of course we’ll honor that request when necessary.

 3. Research and discussion